-The Agilent ChemStation for LC and additional LC instrument module controls and acquires data from the Agilent 1100 Series modules and systems for LC, the HP 1090 Series liquid chromatography systems with either the filter photometric detector (FPD) or built-in diode-array detector (DAD), the stand-alone HP 1040 diode-array detector (DAD) and the Agilent 35900E dual channel interfaces.
-All the sampling, pumping and detector options of the Agilent 1100 Series modules and systems for LC, and the HP 1090 Series liquid chromatographs can be controlled.
+The Agilent ChemStation for LC and additional LC instrument module controls and acquires data from the Agilent 1200/1100 Series modules and systems for LC, the HP 1090 Series liquid chromatography systems with either the filter photometric detector (FPD) or built-in diode-array detector (DAD), the stand-alone HP 1040 diode-array detector (DAD), the HP 1046A fluorescence detector (FLD), the HP 1049A electrochemical detector (ECD) and the Agilent 35900E dual channel interfaces.
+All the sampling, pumping and detector options of the Agilent 1200/1100 Series modules and systems for LC, and the HP 1090 Series liquid chromatographs can be controlled.